Emeritus Associate Professor of Bible; Shaftesbury Campus Chair

 Biblical and Theological Studies

 Dan's specialty is Old Testament but he appreciates the opportunity to teach courses that span the entire Bible.
 He has recently moved into semi-retirement and is enjoying a more relaxed pace of life that goes with teaching 1/3 time.
 Dan enjoys seeing students get excited about the background and richness of biblical texts.
 In graduate courses he enjoys exploring biblical themes like "From Creation to New Creation."
 Dan also appreciates opportunities to focus an entire course on a single biblical book like Genesis or Exodus.
 He gets equally excited about the Old Testament prophets' passion for social justice, as he does about the priestly commitment to holiness, purity, and worship.
-Teaching biblical apocalyptic writings provides opportunity to enter the symbolic world of angelic beings, dragons, vicious beasts, and evil empires.
+Teaching biblical apocalyptic writings provides opportunity to explore how the biblical writers express their hope in God's good future within the symbolic world of angelic beings, vicious beasts, and evil empires.

 Dan is a bridge-builder committed to making the insights of academic biblical scholarship available to students as well as lay persons with an interest in the Bible for personal faith reasons.
 He welcomes invitations to lead seminars at church conferences and in congregations.
 Dan is comfortable producing technical scholarship, such as his book on true and false prophecy, but also writes worship resources and Sunday school curriculum.
 His current research project is to write the Believers Church Bible Commentary volume focussing on the prophets Micah, Joel, and Obadiah.